4 Modern Money Tips (not taught in school)

 Most people want to break free from 9-5 life early.

-But they don't know where to start with their money.
+But they don't know where to start.

 7 money tips I wish I knew at 21: